GNtem2/Metaanalysis/README.md

 It will use the bivariate method from meta4diag package for metaanalysis.
 The variation on the Spot-Sign project will be the use of Bayesian approach to metaanalysis.
 The choice of Bayesian method is due to the small number of available studies (n<20), spare data, and which can pose a problem with convergence when performing numeric approach to maximum likelihood for bivariate model.
 Data will be entered via RedCap.

-The exercise give above illustrates an issue with reports of diagnostic accuracy with HINT examination.
+The exercise above illustrates an issue with reports of diagnostic accuracy with HINT examination.
 Some papers report with respect to vertigo (Frontiers in Neurology 2016 August) or stroke (ACADEMIC EMERGENCY MEDICINE 2013; 20:987–996).

 ## Clinical-Trials